NetAlertX and Docker Compose

 tmpfs:

-# Speed up logging.
-This can be commented out to retain logs between container restarts
+# Comment out to retain logs between container restarts - this has a server performance impact.

 environment: